 - 2 cups chicken broth (I use this homemade)

-- 2 tbsp oat flour
+- 2 tablespoon oat flour

 Using your hands, form the meat mixture into 8 patties.